 - Decreased strength of the ankle and leg muscles may increase the risk of sustaining a sprain

 - Not enough warming up and stretching before sports, activities, and exercises

-- Participation in certain sports is associated with an increased risk of sustaining a lateral ankle sprain, most common being from men’s basketball, women’s basketball, women’s soccer, and women’s lacrosse.
+- Participation in certain sports is associated with an increased risk of sustaining a lateral ligament sprain, the most common being in men’s basketball, women’s basketball, women’s soccer, and women’s lacrosse.
 (Roos et al.)

-Although many go on to having a full recovery after an acute ankle sprain, however, there is a reality that up to 70% are known to have repetitive ankle sprain/injury (McKay et al. 2001) leading to chronic ankle instability and having long term symptoms of dysfunction or disability.
+Although many go on to have a full recovery after an acute ligament sprain, however, there is a reality that up to 70% are known to have a repetitive injury (McKay et al. 2001) leading to chronic ankle instability and having long-term symptoms of dysfunction or disability.